janjur/readable-pylint-messages/README.md

 ## bad-reversed-sequence
 #### E0111 - The first reversed() argument is not a sequence
 Used when the first argument to reversed() builtin isn't a sequence (does not implement __reversed__, nor __getitem__ and __len__
-## too-many-star-expressions
-#### E0112 - More than one starred expression in assignment
-Emitted when there are more than one starred expressions (`*x`) in an assignment.
-This is a SyntaxError.
-This message can't be emitted when using Python < 3.0.
-## invalid-star-assignment-target
-#### E0113 - Starred assignment target must be in a list or tuple
-Emitted when a star expression is used as a starred assignment target.
-This message can't be emitted when using Python < 3.0.
-## star-needs-assignment-target
-#### E0114 - Can use starred expression only in assignment target
-Emitted when a star expression is not used in an assignment target.
-This message can't be emitted when using Python < 3.0.
-## nonlocal-and-global
-#### E0115 - Name %r is nonlocal and global
-Emitted when a name is both nonlocal and global.
-This message can't be emitted when using Python < 3.0.
 ## continue-in-finally
 #### E0116 - 'continue' not supported inside 'finally' clause
 Emitted when the `continue` keyword is found inside a finally clause, which is a SyntaxError.
-## nonlocal-without-binding
-#### E0117 - nonlocal name %s found without binding
-Emitted when a nonlocal variable does not have an attached name somewhere in the parent scopes This message can't be emitted when using Python < 3.0.
 ## method-hidden
 #### E0202 - An attribute defined in %s line %s hides this method
 Used when a class defines a method which is hidden by an instance attribute from an ancestor class or set by some client code.